Aberfeldy Distillery is found on the shores of beautiful Loch Tay and was originally opened by John Dewar in 1896 and began producing Whisky in 1898.

 Despite a somewhat rough start and a bit of turmoil in the middle, Aberfeldy has gone from strength to strength.

-Today it is a very successful part of the Dewar’s family of malts after they bought it back in 1998, and has most recently been featured as part of their Last of the Great Malts collection.
+Today it is a very successful part of the Bacardi family of malts after they bought it back in 1998, and has most recently had a full range taken to market in 2014 and, alongside their revamped distillery experience, have won multiple awards.